-In underdeveloped countries like India, the major part of the output does not come to the market due to non monitored transaction.
-This results in the underestimation of the National Income.
+In underdeveloped countries like India, the major part of the output does not come to the market due calculation more difficult.

 Due to illiteracy regular accounts are not kept by the producers.
-This also makes the national income calculation more difficult.
+This also makes the national income

-Prepared by Dr.K.Marammal Devi, Assistant Professor, Dept of Commerce, KAHE, Page 5/18
+Prepared by Dr.T.Sudha Maheswari, Assistant Professor, Dept of Management, KAHE, Page 5/18 the National Income.